Sawm

 Fasting for the Face of Allah, Most High

-Because the Sufi has a large heart and is always striving to subdue the nafs and walk toward Allah, Most High, the Sufi doesn’t just do the minimum.
-For the Sufi, fasting is not just refraining of eating and drinking and sexual relations, it is refraining from everything that displeases Allah, Most High.
-This includes, but isn’t limited to, abstaining from worshipping anything other than Allah, Most High, betraying the trust of others, speaking harmfully about others or oneself, speaking disrespectfully to parents, harming the property or bodies of others, etc.
+To fast inwardly is to refrain from everything that displeases Allah, Most High.
+This includes but isn’t limited to: abstaining from worshipping anything other than Allah, Most High, betraying the trust of others, speaking harmfully about others or oneself, speaking disrespectfully to your parents, harming the property or bodies of others, etc.

 Spiritual Benefits

-Fasting has many spiritual benefits, as well.
-Feelings of satiety we experience from eating and drinking dull our stronger emotions, like anger, pain, sadness, grief, frustration, longing, etc. When we fast for multiple days in a row, those stronger feelings are at full strength and they appear front and center, requiring our loving attention.
-Because we’re already fasting, it is the perfect time to increase our other forms of worship, which helps us release the emotions and become present with our heart’s true needs.
-Once we can identify the true needs, we can bring that to Allah in our salah, personal du’a, or other practices and receive deep healing, insha’allah.
+Feelings of satiety we experience from eating and drinking dull our stronger emotions, such as anger, pain, sadness, grief, frustration, longing, etc. When we fast for multiple days in a row, those stronger feelings build in intensity and appear front and center in our awareness, requiring our loving attention.

 How to Fast

-- Wake up at least 30 minutes before Fajr begins.
-Do wudu’ (or ghusl, if necessary) and eat and drink moderately.
+Eat and drink moderately.
 Reaffirm your intention to fast for the day.

 Special Times Allah Made for Fasting and Worship